An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-In these cases, the project is developed further, increasing code size or changing semantics (Code Churn).
+(Code added: \data[classificationCounts][projectCode], code churn: \data[classificationCounts][codeChurn]).
+In these cases, the project is developed, the code size is increased (code added) or semantics are changed (code churn).
 However, the harnesses are not updated to reflect these changes appropriately.
 This is what we initially imagined as the typical reason for harness degradation.
 However, many projects in OSS-Fuzz are quite mature, and this effect can mainly be observed in projects with active development, which leads to a relatively low number of observed cases.
-This degradation usually surfaces as an increase in total lines of covered code and a code coverage drop or as a coverage drop only.
+This degradation usually surfaces either as an increase in the total number of lines of covered code accompanied by a drop in the percentage of code coverage or as a coverage drop only.

-One example of a project that degrades over time is the Serenity project\cite{serenity_github}, see \Cref{fig:serenity-cov}.
-Initially, some parts seem well fuzzed, but the harnesses are not updated for newly added code as the project ages, leading to harness degradation.
+As this category is at the core of harness degradation as originally aimed for by our study, we further explore the causes that lead to this kind of harness degradation.
+We identified the following types of root causes that can lead to harness degradation.

+\paragraph{Features Added} (Cases: \data[churnCauseCounts][features]).
+An expected reason for harness degradation due to code churn is the addition of new features.
+We encountered multiple cases where significant new features were added to the code base.
+If fuzzers fail to find inputs to cover this new code or the code is not reachable by existing harnesses, then fuzzing performance degrades.
+Typical for this group are many smaller additions of code, which we saw multiple times in Solidity~\cite{ossFuzzCovReportsSolidity}.
+Alternatively, one large addition is made, as seen, for example, in Wuffs~\cite{ossFuzzCovReportsWuffs}.
+Additionally, even performance-only improvements can have a negative impact on coverage, as we observed, multiple cases, such as in Apache Arrow~\cite{ossFuzzCovReportsArrow}, where a larger number of lines implement CPU-specific code variants, for example, alternative implementations using SIMD instructions.
+However, these alternative code paths are not fuzzed, as it is common to use automatic variant selection based on available CPU features.